bregman-arie/sre-checklist/README.md

   - [ ] Linting and Styling
   - [ ] Unit tests
   - [ ] E2E testing
-- [ ] Least Privilge and Zero Trust
+- [ ] Least Privilege and Zero Trust
   - [ ] Make sure only people from team/company have access to the repositories

 ### Cloud